StudyFrenchSpanish

 How it works

-Let us take a closer look at what using Memrise like.
+Let us take a closer look at what using Memrise is like.

 The interface of both the website and the app is relatively intuitive.
 It is easy to see what you need to do, and you will get the hang of using the app after just a few minutes of clicking around.

-Similar to other language apps, signing up is free.
+Similar to other popular language apps, signing up is free.

-You can do it either using your email or with your account on Facebook or Google.
+You can do it using your email or your Facebook or Google account.

 On the ‘Courses’ page, you can select the language you speak and the language you wish to study.
 Then, you will see all the courses available for this combination.

-There are other categories available, such as Maths and Science or Trivia, but Memrise is primarily useful for language learning.
+Other categories are available, such as Maths and Science or Trivia, but Memrise is primarily useful for language learning.

 Courses Available on Memrise